We live a conscious life.

 Own your stuff, do not let them own you.

-Becoming minimalists made us happier and decluttering our home has been a great exercise to make us rethink about the things we actually like.
+Adopting a minimalist living made us happier.
+Decluttering our home has been a great exercise to make us rethink the things we actually like.
 This past year, we sold or gave away a lot of dust-collectors and clothes.

 - We sold a TV and with a stand for $100.
 Who needs more than one television anyway.
 It was untouched for months.